-For dirt jumping riders are using BMX bikes and modified mountain bikes.
-The bikes are quite heavy and have only a rear brake.
+For dirt jumping riders usually use BMX bikes and modified mountain bikes.
+These bikes are quite heavy and have only a rear brake.
 Street bikes are similar but they have some unique features

 In these two disciplines only single speed bikes are used.
-Almost all manufacturers produce multi speed bikes and than market them dirt or street riding.
+Almost all manufacturers produce multi speed bikes and then market them for dirt or street riding.
 When choosing a bike for these disciplines, multi speed bikes should be excluded from the list of options.

 If a bike has multiple gears that means that the manufacturer has saved some money on frame and other important components.
 On top of that a multi speed bike in dirt and street disciplines is simply useless.
 It only increases weight and cost of a bike.